 There are a few basic things you need to do in order to achieve a strategic breakthrough, everything else is just patches or pretending to be.

-Today we will see what are the traps of Agile and how to succeed by applying fundamental principles of Lean Thinking.
+Today, Gerard Chiva, Founder of Aktia Solutions, will explain to us what the traps of Agile are and how we can succeed by applying fundamental principles of Lean Thinking.